XnibyH/PatentMatch-Experiment/README.md

 ## Model

 After conducting a small and somewhat limited research in search of a suitable transformer model for the current task, I decided to use a cross-encoder model and Huggingface framework.
 I accepted the limitations associated with the lack of embeddings for individual sentences (e.g. inefficient clustering), but I am hoping to achieve better results with Cross Encoder compared to a Sentence Transformer (a.k.a. bi-encoder) (after https://arxiv.org/abs/1908.10084).

-Due to limited time and available computational resources, I chose the MODEL to illustrate the base benchmark for transformer models for conducting this experiment.

-Although, to thoroughly investigate the quality of the models, I would propose, in the further steps, testing all models from the list on a selected test subset of data.
-This would allow for the selection of a best model for fine-tuning.

 ### Model Selection